 A directors' resolution must be passed by a majority of the votes cast by directors present and entitled to vote on the resolution.
+The Chairperson may have the Casting Vote when Board votes are tied.

 54. Resolutions of directors without a meeting